Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 \subsection{Cycle Detection and Topological Ordering}

 A cycle in a (directed) graph $G=(V,E)$ is a non-empty path $\mathcal{P} = \Path{v_1, \ldots, v_k = v_1}$ such that $(v_i, v_{i+1}) \in E$.
 A topological ordering of a directed graph is a linear ordering of its vertices from 1 to $n$ such that for every directed edge $(u,v)$ from vertex $u$ to vertex $v$, $u$ is ordered before $v$.
-In the static case, one can use a depth-first search (DFS) to compute a topological ordering of a DAG or to check if a (un)directed graph contains a cycle.
+In the static case, one can use a depth-first search (DFS) to compute a topological ordering of a directed acyclic graph or to check if a (un)directed graph contains a cycle.

-Let $\eps > 0$ be any small constant.
-Based on the OMv conjecture~\cite{henzinger2015unifying} it is straightforward to construct a lower bound of $(\poly, m^{1/2-\eps}, m^{1-\eps})$ for the (amortized or worst-case) running time of any fully dynamic algorithm that detects whether the graph contains any cycle.
+\paragraph{Theory Results} Let $\epsilon > 0$ be any small constant.
+Based on the OMv conjecture~\cite{henzinger2015unifying} it is straightforward to construct a lower bound of $(\poly(n), m^{1/2-\epsilon}, m^{1-\epsilon})$ for the (amortized or worst-case) running time of any fully dynamic algorithm that detects whether the graph contains any cycle.
 As any algorithm for topological ordering can be used to decide whether a graph contains a cycle, this lower bound also applies to any fully dynamic topological ordering algorithm.
-Note that this lower bound also applies to the worst-case running time of insertions-only and deletions-only algorithms.
+Via dynamic matrix inverse one can maintain fully dynamic directed cycle detection in $\bigO(n^{1.407})$~\cite{DBLP:conf/focs/BrandNS19}, which is conditionally optimal based on a variant of the OMv conjecture.